Login

 • Details of any loans, credit cards or hire purchase agreements you may already have.

-Step 2 - Call to arrange a convenient mortgage appointment with one of our Qualified Mortgage Advisers.
-If you’re local to one of our branches, we have Qualified Mortgage Advisers who can see you face to face.
-If you are not local or would prefer to speak to someone over the telephone we can arrange a telephone appointment for you with one of our Qualified Mortgage Advisers.
+Step 2 - Call to arrange a convenient mortgage appointment with one of our Mortgage Advisers.
+If you’re local to one of our branches, we have Mortgage Advisers who can see you face to face.
+If you are not local or would prefer to speak to someone over the telephone we can arrange a telephone appointment for you with one of our Mortgage Advisers.

-Step 4 - Our Qualified Mortgage Adviser will contact you and guide you through an additional borrowing interview.
+Step 4 - Our Mortgage Adviser will contact you and guide you through an additional borrowing interview.
 You should allow approximately 90 minutes for this part of the process however this is tailored to your individual needs.
 We will take our time and ensure that you fully understand all information provided to you.
 We want to understand your needs and circumstances to enable us to recommend additional borrowing to you that is completely suitable, affordable and appropriate.

 Step 5 - You will receive an application pack in the post.
 This pack will contain all the information and documentation to enable you to apply for additional borrowing with the Society.
-Again, your Qualified Mortgage Adviser would be on hand to answer any queries that you may have when completing the relevant paperwork.
+Again, your Mortgage Adviser would be on hand to answer any queries that you may have when completing the relevant paperwork.

-Step 6 - On receipt of your completed paperwork, your Qualified Mortgage Adviser will contact you to confirm safe receipt and talk you through the next stages of the process.
+Step 6 - On receipt of your completed paperwork, your Mortgage Adviser will contact you to confirm safe receipt and talk you through the next stages of the process.
 You will be introduced to a member from our Mortgage Processing team who will be processing your application.
 We may need to contact you for further information.
 Once we are satisfied with all of the information that you have provided, where necessary, a revaluation of your property will be instructed.
 Our Mortgage Administrators will keep you fully informed of the progress of your application and are always on hand to answer any queries that you may have.

 Step 7 - On receipt of a satisfactory revaluation report and all other supporting documentation being received, your additional borrowing application will be forwarded to our underwriting team to carry out their final underwriting checks.
 Following this approval a Binding Additional Borrowing Offer will be issued to you.